charlesyew/options-pricing/README.md

 # OptionPricing
-European options pricing using Black Scholes, Monte Carlo &amp; Binomial Model
+European options pricing using Black Scholes, Monte Carlo, Binomial &amp; Finite Difference Models.
+Numerical methods are compared in terms of accuracy and performance compared to the analytical solution.